amsheth/Image_to_COE/README.md

 8) In the IP Catalog look up "Block Memory Generator" under Memories and Storage Elements.
 9) Change the Component name to ...\_rom, Memory Type to Single Port Rom and Port A Width and Depth according to what the Image has generated.
 Disable the Enable Port Type.
 11) Add the generated .COE file in the Other Options page.
 You do not need to fill the remaining Memory Locations.
-12) Load the three .sv files (rom, palette, and example) to your Vivado project.
+12) Load the 2 .sv files (palette, and example) to your Vivado project.
 13) Instantiate the example module in your project, connect all the signals, compile, program, and verify that you see your generated image on the screen!

 # Generated Files: